-Contracts are tricky to navigate, especially when changes in internal or external environment prompt a change in cooperation.
+Contracts are tricky to navigate, especially when changes in the internal or external environment prompt a change in cooperation.
 As an employee you might decide not to follow through on an obligation you signed up for.
-Or, on the other hand, as an employer you might have found that a party has not fulfilled their expected duties as part of the agreement.
+Or, on the other hand, as an employer, you might have found that a party has not fulfilled their expected duties as part of the agreement.
 But what exactly do these actions (or lack thereof) mean in a legal lens?
 Whether you are an employee or an employer, it will be useful for you to know the four types of contract breaches you might encounter.

 What Is a Contract Breach?

-Note that a contract exists if the following elements are present: (1) an offer; (2) an acceptance; (3) a meeting of the minds; (4) a communication that each party has consented to the terms of the agreement; and (5) execution and delivery of the contract with an intent that it become mutual and binding on both parties.
+Note that a contract exists if the following elements are present: (1) an offer; (2) an acceptance; (3) a meeting of the minds; (4) a communication that each party has consented to the terms of the agreement; and (5) execution and delivery of the contract with an intent that it becomes mutual and binding on both parties.